Payout & Taxes 🧾

 Taxes

-In the past, Courier Partners have paid their own taxes to the Danish Tax Administration.
-Wolt will be responsible for deducting taxes and pay AM-Contribution (Arbejdsmarkedsbidrag) from your income, which should in general make things easier for you as a Courier Partner.
+Wolt is responsible for deducting taxes and pay AM-Contribution (Arbejdsmarkedsbidrag) from your income, which we hope makes things easier for you as a Courier Partner.
 This means that the amount you see on your payslip, is the amount that is left for you to spend after taxes.

-This also means that you will receive A-Income instead of B-Income.
-Tax is withheld before payout and with B-Income you have to withhold tax yourself.
+This also means that you will receive A-Income where tax is withheld before payout.
 Please be aware that this sort of relationship between you as a courier and Wolt only applies in a tax perspective.
-And you need to contact SKAT in order to get the best guidance.
+We advice you to contact SKAT in order to get the best guidance.

 Tax Card